-When the complaint cloud approached our table at a restaurant, we didn’t need a meteorologist to tell us that conditions were ripe for a chance of complain.
-All we had to do was talk to the complainant for five minutes.
+When the complaint cloud approached our table, we didn’t need a meteorologist to tell us that conditions were ripe for a chance of complain.
+All we had to do was wait for the complainer to receive her food.

-“There’s something wrong,” she said to introduce her complaint cloud to us, and she added the international refrain of the complainer, “I don’t want to complain, but …” She probably expected us to stop to listen to her complaint, or run for cover, but we didn’t even stop eating.
-In lieu of that insult, she said it again.
-She won’t eat.
-She can’t, because she’s found something wrong with her food.
-The rest of the table gives her the attention she requires, and we’re silent and silently screaming at her to say it, but she won’t say it, because she “doesn’t want to complain” because she “[doesn’t] want to be seen as a complainer.”
+“There’s something wrong,” she said to introduce us to her complaint, and she added the international refrain of the complainer, “I don’t want to complain, but …” She probably expected us to avoid starting our meal, until we could address her complaint, but we didn’t even pause.
+In lieu of that insult, she repeated her complaint.
+She wouldn’t eat.
+She couldn’t, because she found something wrong with her food.

-She doesn’t call the server over, because she some part of her enjoys hovering over the rest of us with her hard-earned knowledge of the steps required in the proper preparation of the onion ring.
-She doesn’t want to lord her industry knowledge over the restaurant, the server, or our table, but she keeps changing the subject back to her improperly prepared onion ring.
-It might take less than two minutes for the server to come over, address her concerns, and return with a new plate of onion rings, but she doesn’t want to explore that possibility, because she knows her complaint time in the cloud will be brief, and she enjoys the respect she attains from the uninformed for the knowledge she’s attained in the industry.
-She smiles a strained smile to reveal her internal struggle to us, but she now knows so much that she just can’t eat a poorly prepared onion ring anymore that she knows it isn’t a temperature that the industry requires.
+She didn’t call the server over, because some part of her enjoyed how the complaint cloud hovered over the rest of us with her knowledge of the steps required to prepare a satisfying onion ring.
+She said she didn’t want to lord her industry knowledge over our table, the server, or restaurant, but she kept changing the subject back to the poorly prepared onion ring.
+It might’ve taken a server less than two minutes to address her concern and return with a new plate of onion rings, but she didn’t want to explore that avenue.
+While in the cloud, she enjoyed a certain level of respect from the uninformed for the knowledge she attained in the industry.
+She shared a strained smile to reveal her internal struggle, but she knew too much to just eat a poorly prepared onion ring that she knows isn’t a temperature the industry requires.

-She could say her onion rings are cold, but she knows that exaggerated description carries no attention-grabbing exclamation points, so she says they’re “ice cold!” to superlative her way to gathering some real attention.
-When she’s done with her exaggerations, we fear touching them the way we do dry ice, knowing when they’re that cold they could burn.
+She could say her onion rings were room temperature, but she knows that description carries no attention-grabbing exclamation points, so she says they’re “ice cold!” to superlative her way to gathering some real attention.
+When she finishes displaying her mastery of provocative adjectives, we fear touching the onion rings the way we do dry ice, because we know the physics behind something being so cold it could burn.

-To bolster her characterization, and the resultant sympathy that follows, she could also add that her slightly above room temperature onion rings are, “Gross.”
-Would it be a gross exaggeration to say that they’re gross, yes, but that doesn’t stop anyone else from doing it.
-Why do they do it, because no one challenges the gross assessment.
-Gross is a relative term that should never face challenge, because it’s uniquely personal, and anyone who dares challenge the assessment should prepare for blow back.
+To bolster her characterization, and the resultant sympathy that follows, she adds that her slightly above room temperature onion rings are, “Gross!”
+Was it a gross exaggeration to call them gross, yes, but that doesn’t stop everyone else from doing it.
+They do it because no one challenges a “Gross!” assessment.
+Gross is such a relative term that it’s personal, and any challenge of a personal assessment will be perceived as a personal insult.

-When someone at the table tired of the grumblings in the complaint cloud, as a result of her carefully orchestrated drama, they called the server over.
-It was anticlimactic when the chef quickly arrived with a hot plate of onion rings that he informed us would not appear on our bill.
-Shows over folks, time to go back to our other conversations, because there’s nothing left for us to talk about in the immediate aftermath of a resolved dilemma.
+When someone at our table tired of her grumblings, as a result of her carefully orchestrated drama, they called our server over.
+It was anticlimactic when the chef quickly arrived, in a surprisingly timely manner, with a hot plate of onion rings.
+The chef informed us that the price of the onion rings would not appear on our bill.
+Shows over folks, time to go back to other conversations, because there’s nothing left for us to talk about in the immediate aftermath of a resolved dilemma.

-“How are those onion rings?” one of the uninformed asks her.
+“How are those onion rings?” one of the uninformed asked her.

 “Eh, they’re all right.”
-The truth is that those onion rings are not right, because they never will be, because no onion ring can ever be right in the complaint cloud.
-They’ll never be as tasty as they could be, or as hot as they should be, or as crispy, or as pleasing as the industry requires.
-“I like a nice crunch when I bite into an onion ring, don’t you?
-Yeah, no, this isn’t for me.
-This is a fine restaurant that’s known for their food, but it just doesn’t meet my professional expectations.”
-She picked the restaurant, and she selected the meal she would eat on this restaurant’s menu, for which this restaurant is well-known.
-She knows restaurants, because she works for a competitor, and she knows what this restaurant specializes in, and she’s “always wanted to try it”.
-When it arrives, she takes it personal when they serve her something that is a couple of degrees below the industry standard that she knows too well.
+The uncomfortable truth about those onion rings was they were not all right, and they never would be, because no onion ring can ever be all right in the complaint cloud.
+They’ll never be as tasty as they could be, or as hot as they should be, or as crispy and pleasing as the industry requires.
+“I prefer a solid crunch when I bite into an onion ring, don’t you?
+Yeah, no, these are not for me.
+This is a fine restaurant ad all that, that’s known for their onion rings, but these just don’t meet my expectations.”
+She picked the restaurant, and she selected the side item that she would eat, for which this restaurant was well-known.
+She knows restaurants, because she works for a competitor, and she knows what this restaurant specializes in, and she’s “always wanted to try their onion rings”.
+When they arrive, she takes it personal when they serve her something that is a couple of degrees below the industry standard that she knows only too well.

-Praised be the all mighty, now will you climb down and speak to the peasants, as you said you would when you invited us to try to enjoy an evening out with you dining?
+Praised be the all mighty, now will you climb down and speak to the peasants, as you said you would when you invited us to try to enjoy an evening out with you?

-“But you’re paying them for these goods and services,” complainants say to justify their complaints, “and the least they should do is try to provide you what you’re paying your hard-earned dollars for, and some of the times they don’t.”
-They also say such things about air travel, “You’re flying in their aircraft, and the airline should do everything they do to make you feel secure.”
+“I don’t care.
+I’m paying for these goods and services,” complainers say to justify their complaints, “and the least they should do is try to provide me what I’m paying my hard-earned dollars for, and some of the times they don’t.”
+They also say such things about air travel, “You’re flying in their aircraft, and the airline should do everything they do to make you feel comfortable and secure.”
 It’s all true of course, and it’s actually a good rationale to expect as much from our fellow man as we expect from ourselves, especially when we’re paying them, but as Malcolm Gladwell once wrote, there is a tipping point.